 - You can install adnisd using any installation program appropriate for the local operating environment, such as RPM, SMIT or YAST.

-- If you are upgrading from a previous release of Centrify Authentication Service, Privilege Elevation Service, and Audit & Monitoring Service and have an earlier version of adnisd, stop the existing adnisd service and use install.sh to remove the old packages before installing the new version of adclient and adnisd.
+- If you are upgrading from a previous release of Centrify Server Suite and have an earlier version of adnisd, stop the existing adnisd service and use install.sh to remove the old packages before installing the new version of adclient and adnisd.

 The following steps are only an example of how to install adnisd locally on a computer.
 The specific steps required depend on the local operating environment and the installation program you choose.